stijn-dejongh/lovecraft_public_domain/raw_converts/o.md

 The cries were shocking; and as I stood in the brilliant apartment alone and dazed, listening to their vanishing echoes, I trembled at the thought of what might be lurking near me unseen.
-At a casual inspection the room seemed deserted, but when I moved toward one of the alcoves I thought I detected a presence there&mdash;a hint of motion beyond the golden-arched doorway leading to another and somewhat similar room.
-As I approached the arch I began to perceive the presence more clearly; and then, with the first and last sound I ever uttered&mdash;a ghastly ululation that revolted me almost as poignantly as its noxious cause&mdash;I beheld in full, frightful vividness the inconceivable, indescribable, and unmentionable monstrosity which had by its simple appearance changed a merry company to a herd of delirious fugitives.
+At a casual inspection the room seemed deserted, but when I moved toward one of the alcoves I thought I detected a presence there--a hint of motion beyond the golden-arched doorway leading to another and somewhat similar room.
+As I approached the arch I began to perceive the presence more clearly; and then, with the first and last sound I ever uttered--a ghastly ululation that revolted me almost as poignantly as its noxious cause--I beheld in full, frightful vividness the inconceivable, indescribable, and unmentionable monstrosity which had by its simple appearance changed a merry company to a herd of delirious fugitives.